Shogunkayo/PES_Notes/README.md

   - Please refer the course information for details regarding syllabus

 2. Microprocessor and Computer Architecture
+  - Currently in Unit 2

+3. Design and Application of Algorithms
-  - Currently in Unit 1
+  - Currently in Unit 2
+  - I haven't made notes for Unit 1, will probably do near sem end

 ## Completed Courses and Status
 1. Data Structures and Applications